What Is Succession Planning and Why Is It Important?

 - They’ll feel more prepared: Whether it’s to lead a big project or take on a management role, stepping into the spotlight can be scary.
 A succession plan helps put employees at ease by creating space and time to ask questions and make mistakes before things get real.

 An effective succession strategy should be closely linked to your recruitment strategy.
 A succession plan will help you develop a more long-term perspective when hiring and recruiting.
-Rather than simply looking for a good candidate to fill a job for a current opening j, you will invest in hires that can fill present needs and support the future growth of your organization.
+Rather than simply looking for a good candidate to fill a job for a current opening, you will invest in hires that can fill the present needs and support the future growth of your organization.

 A succession plan is essentially a growth plan for employees.
 It includes similar elements to a growth plan but it should be more focused on employee development.
-A complete succession plan should have:
+A complete succession plan should:

 You might be looking for employees to develop into managers, to become competent in cross-disciplinary roles, or to expand their own skills and become experts in an area the organization has plans to enter.
 Or you might have a plan that can achieve different goals depending on the need.

-This could be anything from minor tasks and books to read to course completions and successful leadership of projects.
-In essence, this is everything an employee needs to do in order for the organization to consider them ready for their new role.
+This list could include anything from minor tasks and books to read to course completions and successful project leadership.
+In essence, this is everything an employee needs to do for the organization to consider them ready for their new role.

-From buying books and software to estimating the hours your succession plan will take from an employee’s workweek, it’s essential that your budget falls within what your organization can handle as it works towards its overall business goals.
+From buying books and software to estimating the hours your succession plan will take from an employee’s workweek, your budget must fall within what your organization can handle as it works towards its overall business goals.

 The “how” of your succession plan should outline the methods you intend to use to introduce, conduct, and measure the process.
 That could mean any or all of the following: